Burnley-Arsenal marred by crowd trouble following Gunners victory

 Those actions, however, did not go down well with a section of the Clarets fans, and a scuffle soon broke out between the two supports behind the goal.

-With only a small walkway separating the Burnley and Arsenal faithful, both sides charged each other in an ugly end to the afternoon's action.
+With only a small walkway separating the Burnley and Arsenal faithful, both sides charged each other in an ugly end to the afternoon's action and there was a shower of objects thrown between the two.

 The few stewards located in the stand tried to separate fans and restore order, while the Turf Moor PA system pleaded with the crowd to vacate the stadium as quickly as possible.